 Don’t forget about sunlight.
 Some plants love basking in the sun all day, while others prefer the cool, shady life.
 Consider the light conditions in your garden throughout the day and choose plants that will be comfortable there.

-Considering Size and Growth Rate
+Planning for Plant Size and Growth Rate in Garden Landscaping

 Plants, like people, come in all shapes and sizes.
 It’s vital to consider not just the size of a plant when you buy it, but its mature size.
 That cute little sapling could become a towering tree, and the demure shrub could spread out and dominate your garden.